-Corinne Olympios Won ‘The Bachelor: Women Tell All’ — Her Own Reality Show Next?
+Corinne Olympios Won ‘The Bachelor: Women Tell All’: Her Own Reality Show Next?

 A post shared by Corinne Olympios (@colympios) on

-It’s easy to see Olympios’ rumored show turning into something like a Real Housewives spin-off, especially given her pension for spending some serious cash.
+It’s easy to see Olympios’ rumored show turning into something like a Real Housewives spin-off, especially given her penchant for spending some serious cash.
 Even if you didn’t like her on The Bachelor, it’s clear that she and her family know how to drum up some drama.

 Whether or not this leads to a show of her own is yet to be seen.
-Networks have yet to announce any plans for launching a spin-off with Olympios and her family, though it sounds like she’s on the verge of ironing out a deal.
+Networks have yet to announce any plans for launching a spin-off with Olympios and her family, although it sounds like she’s on the verge of ironing out a deal.

 Until that happens, fans can watch Viall hand out his last rose when the finale of The Bachelor airs Monday night on ABC.